Foresight Group

-Foresight Group Holdings plc is a British investment manager focussed on clean energy generation and associated infrastructure.
+Foresight Group Holdings plc is a British investment manager focussed on private equity and venture capital investments in clean energy generation, and associated infrastructure.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was founded by Bernard Fairman and Peter English in 1984.
 They initially raised £20 million in venture capital.
 The company subsequently built up a regional presence with offices in Edinburgh, Cambridge, Manchester, Milton Keynes, Leicester, Nottingham, and Dublin.
+It launched the Foresight Solar Fund in October 2013.

 The company was the subject of an initial public offering on the London Stock Exchange, which valued the company at £455 million, in April 2021.
 In August 2023, having already established funds dedicated to other parts of the UK, it announced that it had raised £90m for a fund dedicated to the North East of England.

 Operations

-The company had £12.8 billion of assets under management as at 31 March 2025.
+The company had £12.8 billion of assets under management as of 31 March 2025.